Discover the Festival Murals & Artists

 About the Mural

 LeHo painted a monkey because he found out people in Cambodia love monkeys and pray to the god Hanuman.
-In Taiwan, there are also lots of native monkeys in the wild.
+In Taiwan, there are also lots of native, wild monkeys.
 This work represents a cultural combination and exchange: the artist wanted to bring a monkey from Taiwan to greet everyone in Battambang.
 The mural’s colors are inspired by sunsets and clouds, creating a dreamy freedom and fantasy.
 LeHo used to see the sunset on the coast every day of his childhood, and this imagery gives him a lot of strength and imagination.
-The position and posture of the monkey is a curious mood and is intended to look like the monkey is discovering a whole new world.
+The position and posture of the monkey reflects curiosity and is intended to look like the monkey is discovering a whole new world.
 Cambodia is the first country where LeHo has painted in Southeast Asia.

 About the Artist